core-process/bindthis/readme.md

 <div onClick={ this.onClick }>...</div>
 ```

 There are alternatives available, but from my point of view `bindthis` is better in handling all edge cases correctly.
 Furthermore, the code is much easier to read and to understand.
-But please, form your opinion!
+But please, form your own opinion!

 * [jayphelps/core-decorators.js#autobind](https://github.com/jayphelps/core-decorators.js#autobind)
 * [andreypopp/autobind-decorator](https://github.com/andreypopp/autobind-decorator)